inquaterni/yaah/README.md

 # yaah
 ## Yet another AUR helper
-yaah (Yet Another AUR Helper) is a command-line utility written in C# designed to simplify the interaction with the [Arch User Repository (AUR)](https://aur.archlinux.org/).
+`yaah` is a command-line utility written in C# designed to simplify the interaction with the [Arch User Repository (AUR)](https://aur.archlinux.org/).
 The primary purpose of the program is to allow users to search, install, and update AUR packages, tasks that are not directly supported by the default Arch Linux's package manager [`pacman`](https://wiki.archlinux.org/title/Pacman).